grzesiek-galezowski/tdd-ebook/manuscript/017_CodeExamples.md

 var x = 123; //x inferred as integer
 ```

-Of course, this is no dynamic typing by any means - everything is resolved at compile time.
+Of course, this is no dynamic typing by any means -- everything is resolved at compile time.

-One more thing - `var` keyword can only be used when the type can be inferred, so ocassionally, you will see me declaring types explicitly as in:
+One more thing -- `var` keyword can only be used when the type can be inferred, so occasionally, you will see me declaring types explicitly as in:

 ```csharp
 List<string> list = null; //list cannot be inferred